edamontology/edam-sandbox/ci_dev_lucie/README.md

 eol_in_annotation.rq 			| sparql query, checks that there is no end of line in the annotations  \
 formating.rq				| sparql query, summurize the query  end_space_annotation.rq, eol_in_annotation.rq, start_space_annotation.rq, tab_in_annotation.rq \
 format_property_missing.rq		| sparql query, checks the no "mandatory" property for format are missing\
-identifier_property_missing.rq		| sparql query, checks the no "mandatory" property for all concept are missing\
+identifier_property_missing.rq		| sparql query, checks the no "mandatory" property for identifier are missing\
 id_unique.rq				| sparql query, (testing not finished) check that no numeriacal part of is duplicated\
-mandatory_property_missing.rq		| sparql query, checks the no mandatory property for identifier are missing\
+mandatory_property_missing.rq		| sparql query, checks the no mandatory property for all concepts are missing\
 missing_deprecated_property.rq		| sparql query, checks that no mandatory property for deprecated concept are missing\
 missing_format-data_relation.rq		| sparql query, checks that there is a relation format-data for each data \
 object_relation_obsolete.rq		| sparql query, checks that the relation between concept are not pointing towards obsolete concepts\